 If you have aspirations to work as a building surveyor, conduct land surveys or are just looking for career inspiration, explore the range of surveyor jobs available to graduates

 You'll be responsible for checking whether proposals for new or renovated buildings meet relevant regulations and, if they don't, providing advice on how to adapt the plans.

 Among your duties will be inspecting building sites while construction is in progress, testing foundations and drainage works, writing reports following visits and issuing certificates when work has been completed to the required standard.
-You'll also have to be tactful and ready to be firm when explaining that work is not up to scratch.
+You'll also have to be tactful and firm when explaining that work is not up to scratch.

-Employed by local authorities throughout the UK - as well as in the private sector in England and Wales - it's essential that you keep up to date with legislation in areas such as public health, fire safety, energy conservation and accessibility.
+Employed by local authorities throughout the UK, as well as in the private sector in England and Wales, it's essential that you keep up to date with legislation in areas such as public health, fire safety, energy conservation and accessibility.

 Find out more about what it takes to become a building control surveyor.

 Compiling reports known as building surveys, you'll identify problems and suggest options for repair and maintenance.
 You'll advise on the restoration of existing buildings and the design of new ones, with the aim of ensuring that buildings are sustainable.

 It's likely that you'll spend a lot of time working on your own on site visits, and you'll also need to be willing to travel.
 Good communication skills are vital so that you can relay your findings and advice to clients.

 If you don't have an undergraduate degree accredited by a professional body such as the Royal Institution of Chartered Surveyors (RICS), you can take a RICS-accredited Masters course.
 You'll then be eligible to work towards gaining chartered status, leading to more senior positions and higher salaries.